-Broadly, my research has focused on understanding the dynamics of infectious diseases, particularly the transmission component.
-My dissertation work explored the role of individual variation in movement for dispersal of seeds and I would like to focus now on the role that these 'extreme' individual movements have in rare transmission events, probably leading to outbreaks.
-I love being able to mix in ecology, and my personal favorite: metacommunity theory.
+Broadly, my research has focused on understanding nature through numbers.
+A big focus has been the dynamics of infectious diseases, particularly the transmission component.
+My dissertation work explored the role of individual variation in animal movement for dispersal of seeds and I would like to focus on the role that these 'extreme' individual movements have in rare transmission events, probably leading to outbreaks.
+I get excited finding ways to incorporate new methods, or adapt old ones, when faced with data challenges.
+I look forward to incorporating machine learning and AI in ecology and conservation, and finding ways to overcome lack of data or high uncertainty.

 Statistical and mathematical modeling